ihsn/sdcAppDocs/_build/html/_sources/introsdcApp.rst.txt

 In-app help
 -----------------
-By hovering over the *i* icon in *sdcApp*, additional information on e.g., specific parameters and the interpretation of results is provided.
+By hovering with the mouse pointer over the |icon| icon in *sdcApp*, additional information on e.g., specific parameters and the interpretation of results is provided.
 The help information is mainly intended to provide a brief reminder and is not meant to replace a thorough study of the SDC literature on risk and utility measurement and anonymization methods.
 :numref:`fig36` shows the help pop-up for the variable selection table.

+.. |icon| image:: media/introIicon.png

 .. _fig36: